open-resources/dash_curriculum/_sources/part1/chapter3.md

   * Play around with the `width` value of the column containing the dropdown and slider to see how it changes the app layout.
   * Try to move the button to be in the same row as the Checklist and RadtioItem

-## Now try yourself
+## Exercises
-1. Import relevant packages and build a `Dropdown` component with the following options: 'CA','FL','DC'.
+1. Import the relevant package and build a `Dropdown` component with the following options: 'CA','FL','DC'.
 Save the dropdown as a variable with name dropdown1
 ````{dropdown} See Solution
     :container: + shadow
     :title: bg-primary text-white font-weight-bold